Import of Used Equipment and Things from Non-designated Countries

 "Some reports indicate that FMD virus has been recovered from cattle stalls 14 days after removal of infected cattle, from urine after 39 days, from soil after 28 days in autumn and after three days in summer, and from dry hay at 22°C after a 20-week storage period.
-Other reports indicate that FMD virus can survive one month in frozen bull semen, 50 days in water, 35 days on cardboard, wood, or metal contaminated with serum or blood."Footnote 2 And "The virus can travel 60 km downwind on land during an outbreak, and up to 200 km over water."Footnote 3
+Other reports indicate that FMD virus can survive one month in frozen bull semen, 50 days in water, 35 days on cardboard, wood, or metal contaminated with serum or blood.Footnote 2"

 The effects of FMD introduction within Canada would be devastating economically, environmentally, and socially.
 The cost of the 2001 FMD outbreak in the UK was conservatively estimated in 2002 as £5.6 billion (pounds sterling).Footnote 4 This, in 2013 dollars, is roughly C$16.5 billion.Footnote 5

 The Canadian Food Inspection Agency (CFIA) has officially evaluated certain countries, which have been designated free of FMD.
-A list of these countries can be found at Countries Officially Recognized by Canada as Free of Foot and Mouth Disease (FMD).
+A list of these countries can be found at countries officially recognized by Canada as free of foot-and-mouth disease.
 The FAO World Reference Laboratory for Foot-and-Mouth Disease provides, under ME Reports: 2010, some individual country reports and regions.

 The following maps are derived from World Organisation for Animal Health (OIE) statistics from 2004 and 2009–2012.
 These maps visually illustrate some of the areas that are not recognized by Canada as officially free of FMD virus.

-The Fact Sheet – Foot and Mouth Disease may also be consulted for more information on this disease.
+The fact sheet for foot-and-mouth disease may also be consulted for more information on this disease.